-Our consolidated financial statements for the fiscal year ended December 31, 2008 and the effectiveness of internal control over financial reporting as of December 31, 2008, have been audited by KPMG, our independent registered public accounting firm.
-The Audit Committee of the Board expects to reappoint KPMG as our independent registered public accounting firm for the fiscal year ending December 31, 2009.
-The selection of our independent registered public accounting firm will take place at the next meeting of the Audit Committee.
-We anticipate that a representative of KPMG will be present at the Annual Meeting to respond to appropriate questions and will have an opportunity to make a statement
+Our consolidated financial statements for the fiscal year ended December 31, 2009 have been audited by KPMG, our Independent Registered Public Accounting Firm.
+In March 2010, the Audit Committee of the Board reappointed KPMG as our Independent Registered Public Accounting Firm for the fiscal year ending December 31, 2010.
+We anticipate that a representative of KPMG will be present at the Annual Meeting to respond to appropriate questions and will have an opportunity to make a statement.